mudassarmshaikh/UpliftModel/README.md

 **There are two target variables (visits and conversion), this project will only focus on the conversion variable, which can be understood as the indicator whether the user bought the product.
 The goal is to generate a model that can identify users that are more likely to convert (or buy the product) and avoid the ones that are not.**

+**Download and host the dataset in your environment** http://go.criteo.net/criteo-research-uplift-v2.1.csv.gz

+# Run the Jupyter notebook to perform EDA.

+# Hyperparameter Tuning

 # scikit-uplift

 **scikit-uplift (sklift) is an uplift modeling python package that provides fast sklearn-style models implementation, evaluation metrics and visualization tools.